zimmski/tavor/README.md

 The [Tavor binary](#precompiled) provides fuzzing and delta-debugging functionality for Tavor format files as well as some other commands.
 Sane default arguments should provide a pleasant experience.

-Since the binary acts on Tavor format files, the <code>--format-file</code> argument has to be used for every non-informational action.
+Since the binary acts on Tavor format files, the `--format-file` argument has to be used for every non-informational action.
 E.g. the following command fuzzes the given format file with the default fuzzing strategy:

 ```bash
 tavor --format-file file.tavor fuzz
 ```

-In contrast listing all available fuzzing strategies does not require the <code>--format-file</code> argument:
+In contrast listing all available fuzzing strategies does not require the `--format-file` argument:

 ```bash
 tavor fuzz --list-strategies
 ```

-To learn more about available arguments and commands, you can invoke the binary's help by executing the binary without any arguments or with the <code>--help</code> argument.
+To learn more about available arguments and commands, you can invoke the binary's help by executing the binary without any arguments or with the `--help` argument.

 Here is a complete overview of all arguments, commands and their options: